Puerto Rico Feature

 Parque de las Cavernas del Rio Camuy

-Puerto Rico has some of the deepest and longest caves in the world, and it's a special thrill to rappel down a cliff-face to enter Cueva Camuy.
-Donned with life jacket and lamped helmet, you'll ever remember the 250-foot rope descent, Spider-Man-style into the gaping mouth of the Angeles cavern.
+Puerto Rico has some of the deepest and longest caves in the world, and it's a special thrill to rappel down a cliff face to enter Cueva Camuy.
+Donned in life jacket and lamped helmet, you'll never forget the 250-foot rope descent, Spider-Man style, into the gaping mouth of the Angeles cavern.
 Dripstone formations take on surreal forms in the cool, moist depths, where you slide down mud chutes and body raft in the care of experienced guides.
 Aventuras Tierra Adento offers trips.
+Less adventurous travelers can take a tram tour of the caves.

 Bioluminescent Bay, Vieques

-A remarkable natural wonder, Vieques's world-famous Puerto Mosquito bay will make you giggle with childlike glee.
-Microscopic organisms that live in the lagoon light up around your kayak, enveloping you in a neon-like spectral glow.
+A remarkable natural wonder, Vieques's world-famous Puerto Mosquito bay's surreal glowing waters inspire childlike delight in all who visit.
+Microscopic organisms that live in the lagoon light up around your kayak, enveloping you in a neonlike spectral glow.
 Choose a moonless pitch-black night for best effect.
 The experience is well worth the journey to Vieques, even if you do nothing else here.
 Several operators on the island offer trips.

 If this space-age facility deep in the mountains of northwest Puerto Rico looks like something from a sci-fi movie, it is.
-Contact, with Jodie Foster was filmed here.
+Contact, with Jodie Foster, was filmed here.
 The view over the 1,000-ft.-wide dish (the largest such telescope ever built) is a jaw-dropper.
-The visitor center doubles as a superb museum on astronomy, the atmosphere, and Earth.
+The visitor center doubles as a superb museum on astronomy and the atmosphere.

 The Ruta Panorámica

 Puerto Rico's interior is a beautiful mountainous region with cooler climes and splendid climbs.
-The Ruta Panorámica, is network of roads that snakes through the entire region.
-Some are nicely maintained, others are little more than gravel.
+The Ruta Panorámica is a network of roads that snakes through the entire region.
+Some are nicely maintained, others less so.
 But the "Panoramic Route" lives up to its name, providing eye-catching vistas around every bend of the road.
 It's an exciting journey that reveals an enthralling vision of Puerto Rico undisclosed to those who don't venture beyond the city and shores.

 Fodor's Trip Planning Ideas